 Fortune favors the bold and a well-lived life is the province of the doer.

-You want to know how to be more manly?
+You want to know how to be an alpha male?

 In the next 24 hours I want you to do one thing…just one thing and then go do it.
 Build the positive momentum you need today and put one foot in front of the other.

 Talk less, do more.

 “I judge you unfortunate because you have never lived through misfortune.
 You have passed through life without an opponent— no one can ever know what you are capable of, not even you.” ~Seneca

 Comfort is for the faint of heart.
 Our modern lives are engineered to make men weak.